Official-Rahul/slider-input-react/lib/README.md

-# File Input React
+# Slider Input React

-File Input React is a file input component for your react application.
+Slider Input React is a slider input component for your react application.
-Below are the simple steps for installing and using File Input React.
+Below are the simple steps for installing and using Slider Input React.

 ## `Latest version`

-1.0.5
+1.0.0

 ## `How to install`

-npm install file-input-react
+npm install slider-input-react

 ## `How to use`